Pearl Street Station

 Pearl Street Station was Thomas Edison's first commercial power plant in the United States.
 It was located at 255–257 Pearl Street in the Financial District of Manhattan in New York City, just south of Fulton Street on a site measuring 50 by 100 ft.
 The station was built by the Edison Illuminating Company, under the direction of Francis Upton, hired by Thomas Edison.
+It had a generation capacity of 600 kW DC.